School Board Integrity Program

 In 2021, the Loudoun County school board passed Access Policy 8040, which allows “transgender” and “nonbinary” students to use bathrooms and locker rooms that align with their “gender identity.”
 Parents stormed the Loudoun County board room after learning district officials covered up one sexual assault by transferring the "gender fluid" perpetrator to another high school where he raped a second victim.
 The 15-year-old male student was found guilty of sexual battery, abduction and two counts of sodomy.
-To date, Policy 8040 has not been repealed.School Board Integrity Project
+To date, Policy 8040 has not been repealed.Learn more about the

-When community members contact SBIP, one or more of the following steps will be initiated:
+When K-12 community members contact SBIP, one or more of the following steps will be initiated:

 RESEARCH district policies and practices

-INVESTIGATE incidents or situations by requesting public records, conducting interviews, and consulting multiple sources
+INVESTIGATE incidents or situations by requesting public records, conducting interviews, and consulting reliable sources

-PUBLICIZE pertinent issues to raise local community and national awareness
+PUBLICIZE pertinent issues to raise local and national awareness

 MONITOR school district resolution progress

-ESCALATE complaints to the State and/or Federal Boards of Education
+ESCALATE complaints to State and Federal boards of education

-SBIP district monitoring and reporting typically falls within 10 categories:
+SBIP district monitoring and reporting typically falls within 10 major categories:

 Parental rights